There’s never been a better time to celebrate love. And, this year, there’s no reason to leave the fun of a Valentine’s party just to the kids.

 You: Prebake some yummy red velvet cupcakes or heart-shaped sugar cookies.
 Your guests: Frost and decorate said teats.
 Everyone: Enjoy!
 (This Cut-out Cookie Dough and Buttercream Frosting Set is a great way to get started.)

 This idea works well at Christmastime, so why not continue the fun in February?
-Ask each guest to bring at least a dozen of their favorite Valentine’s Day cookies, and then have them trade for the ones they fancy.
+(Apparently, there’s a day that combines the two holidays.)
+Ask each guest to bring at least a dozen of their favorite Valentine’s cookies, and then have them trade for the ones they fancy.
 You could also use this idea for candy or brownies.

 This activity is modeled after the White Elephant game.
 Invite guests to bring a wrapped Valentine-themed gift.
 (You can set a dollar limit if you like.)
 Then, each person gets to choose the mystery gift of their choice.
 Steals are allowed!